Jack Suchet: Career

 Suchet worked at St Mary's Hospital in the department of obstetrics, and later as director of the department of venereology.
 During World War II, he worked with Sir Alexander Fleming on the use of penicillin for the treatment of venereal disease.
 He also worked with the Royal Army Medical Corps and later returned to St Mary's.
 In 1953, he became a consultant and started practice on Harley Street, as well as working in East London hospitals.

 Personal life

-In 1943, Suchet married Joan Jarché, daughter of Fleet Street photographer, James Jarché.
-They had three sons: Peter Suchet; John Suchet, the newsreader; and David Suchet, the actor.
+In 1943, Suchet married Joan Jarché, daughter of Fleet Street photographer James Jarché, with whom they had three sons: Peter Suchet; John Suchet, the newsreader; and David Suchet, the actor.
 He was an atheist.